Cele3x/practical-seminar/README.md

 - Models: Contains all trained models, even those not evaluated in the evaluation study.
 - Training: Contains all scripts needed for training the presented neural network.

+Does NOT contain the virtual enviroment used.
+Please make sure you have python 3.7.X and the needed packages installed.